kuzudb/kuzu-blog/src/content/post/2024-05-06-rdf-shacl-and-kuzu.md

 ![](/img/rdf-shacl-kuzu/demo-rdf-schema.png)

-### Querying the RDF graph with Cypher
+### Query the RDF graph with Cypher

-Earlier, we showed how to query the RDF database using SPARQL in RDFLib.
+Recall that earlier, we showed how to query the RDF database using SPARQL in RDFLib.
 However, Kùzu also supports querying RDF graphs using Cypher!
-This section shows how to run Cypher queries on the same RDF graph.
-Further Cypher queries can be run on the RDF graph, that perform the same operations as their SPARQL equivalents.
-In the example below, we want to run a query to only return students named "Karissa".
+In the example below, we run a query to only return students named "Karissa".

 ```cypher
 // Run using Kùzu Explorer